The International Arbitration Review: Austria

 iii Investor–state disputes

-Under the International Centre for Settlement of Investment Disputes (ICSID) regime, there are currently 11 cases pending in which an Austrian investor has brought a claim against a state (the respondent states are Germany, Tajikistan, Romania, Argentina, Italy, Serbia, Montenegro and Croatia).
+Under the International Centre for Settlement of Investment Disputes (ICSID) regime, there are currently nine cases pending in which an Austrian investor has brought a claim against a state (the respondent states are Slovenia, Germany, Tajikistan, Romania, Argentina, Italy and Croatia).
 The most recent claims were filed in November 2021 against Romania and in March 2022 against Slovenia.
-According to news reports, the matter relates to changes in Romania's legal regime on renewable energy.
-The timing is of particular interest, because the claim was filed after the CJEU rendered its famous Achmea decision, according to which the arbitration clause in a particular bilateral investment treaty between two EU Member States was found to be incompatible with EU law.
-Further, in 2017, four Austrian banks each filed claims against Croatia because of the mandatory conversion of loans in Swiss francs into loans denominated in euros.
-One of the four banks has further filed a claim against Montenegro for similar reasons.
-In the four banking cases against Croatia, the banks are represented by three different law firms, while the state has retained one firm for all four matters.
+According to news reports, the claim against Romania relates to changes in Romania's legal regime on renewable energy and the claim against Slovenia, filed by an Austrian bank, relates to a law retroactively imposing an upper limit for the foreign exchange rate of loans in Swiss francs.
+The Austrian bank has already filed claims against Croatia (pending) and Montenegro (concluded) and is represented by the same law firm it is represented by in its dispute against Croatia.
 On the other side, Austria was sued by a Dutch company under the bilateral investment treaty between Austria and Malta in 2015.
-This case has received particular media attention not only because it is the first investment case against Austria, but also because the claimant company belongs to the Anglo Austrian AAB (formerly Meinl Bank) group, which was an Austrian bank.
+This case has received particular media attention not only because it was the first investment case against Austria, but also because the claimant company belonged to the Anglo Austrian AAB (formerly Meinl Bank) group, which was an Austrian bank.
 In 2017, the arbitral tribunal declared the proceedings closed.
 Media reports say that the claim was rejected.
 Due to an interpellation in the Austrian parliament, it became public that the same claimant – that is, the affiliate of Anglo Austrian AAB – has filed a new claim against Austria, this time before the ICC in Paris.